 Day 4 - Oaxaca The city (and state) of Oaxaca is yours to explore on this free day, full of optional experiences.
 Perhaps head to the spectacular mountain top temples of Monte Alban just outside the city.
 Monte Alban was inhabited for 1500 years by the Olmec, Zapotec and Mixtec peoples, and is an outstanding example of a pre-Columbian ceremonial centre.
 The settlement's terraces, dams, canals and pyramids were literally carved out of the mountain.
 You’d better have your camera ready, because up here you can get an amazing view across the three legs of the valley of Oaxaca.
 Alternatively, you could take a day tour out to the nearby Mitla Ruins.
 Mitla (the Nahuatl word for ‘underworld’) is an important Zapotec archaeological site and was the main religious centre for the Zapotec people.
 For something more relaxing on your way from Mitla, drop by the springs of Hierve el Agua – a series of mineral pools and calcified waterfalls dotted on top of a mountain, providing sweeping panoramic views of the Mexican countryside.
 Perhaps on the way back to Oaxaca, you could stop into a mezcaleria (mezcal distillery) to learn about the lesser-known but more and more popular hermano (brother) of tequila.
 It is mainly produced in Oaxaca, but is not for the faint-hearted as it’s generally enjoyed straight-up.
 Bottom’s up!

 Day 5 - Oaxaca / Overnight bus Today is another full day in Oaxaca, but be prepared to board an overnight bus later to travel to the mountain-top village of San Cristobal de las Casas.
 You’ve got today to bask in the colour and sights of Oaxaca, so why not test out your culinary skills at a delicious cooking class?
 Otherwise, check out the artisan stores in the markets and around town, and head to the historic Templo de Santo Domingo – a grand stone church with a large forecourt.
-In the evening, hop on a first-class overnight bus to San Cristobal del las Casas (approximately 13 hours in total).
-First-class buses in Mexico are quite comfortable.
-They are equipped with toilets and reclining seats with plenty of legroom.
+This evening the group will take an overnight bus to he highland town of San Cristobal de las Casas – a journey of approximately 13 hours.
+Reclining seats and toilet are available on the bus.
 They are always air-conditioned, so make sure you take a warm layer with you, as it may get cold on board.
 While the bus is very comfortable, the road from Oaxaca to San Cristobal has some very winding sections.
 If you suffer from motion sickness, this will be a good time to have your medication ready.

 Day 6 - San Cristobal de las Casas Say ‘hola’ to San Cristobal, your pastel-hued highland home for the next two days.
 Arrive early in the morning – check-in at the hotel isn't usually until midday, so leave your luggage and start exploring the city.
 Today and tomorrow are at your leisure here.
 Your group leader will point the main things out on a leader-led city tour, and afterwards, will help you arrange any optional activities.
 With its winding cobblestone streets snuggled in the Chiapas highlands, San Cristobal de las Casas has an old-world feel mixed with strong pre-hispanic roots.
 Wander to a local cafe and check out their baked goods or try some pox – a traditional corn-based liquor, often flavoured with other ingredients.